Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Experiments

-In Table \ref{tab:times}, we report the inference time per sample (in seconds) across methods (averaged over datasets), as well as the average percentage of samples accepted by GSI and RSD.
-We see that RSD generally tends to accept almost all samples, which explains why its performance is comparable to S-BoN with the small model, compare Table \ref{tab:accuracies}, while being slightly worse in terms of inference speed.
-GSI accepts less samples, thus is slower than RSD, while still outperforming S-BoN on the large model in terms of inference speed.
+In Table~\ref{tab:times}, we report the inference time per sample (in seconds) across methods (averaged over datasets), as well as the average percentage of samples accepted by GSI and RSD.
+RSD generally tends to accept almost all samples, which explains why its performance is comparable to S-BoN with the small model (compare Figure~\ref{fig:n_curves_all}) while being slightly worse in terms of inference speed.
+GSI accepts less samples, thus is slower than RSD, while still outperforming S-BoN on the base model in terms of inference speed.
+For example, on Qwen3 with $n=16$, GSI achieves a $51\%$ increased throughput in terms of steps per second, with only $3\%$ in relative performance degradation (cmp.
+Table~\ref{tab:accuracies-qwen3}).
+While GSI tends to generate slightly more steps per problem, this still translates to up to $28\%$ reduced end-to-end latency compared to the target model.
+An extended version of Table~\ref{tab:times} can be found in Appendix~\ref{apx:runtimes}.
+Note that inference times rely on many factors and can be unreliable.
+For instance, we found that sometimes, vLLM is faster if large batches are artificially fed in sequential chunks instead of one batch.
+All times reported in Table~\ref{tab:times} are for full batches of size $n$.
+Figure~\ref{fig:runtime-breakdown} shows how much each of the methods spends on each of the three models, averaged across datasets.
+We note that our PRM consumes a significant amount of end-to-end runtime, and a more efficient (i.e., smaller) PRM would likely lead to more pronounced latency gains achieved by GSI.